 Casual Rentals – there is no specific legal definition for this however a group that rents the hall as a one-off or only for once or twice a week e.g. parties, Alcoholics Anonymous, Mother’s Union etc.).

 Formal Lettings/Leases – this is any rental which is not casual.
 It includes all companies (including nurseries) wishing to use the premises as their place of business* as well as any long-term hirers requiring exclusive use of the premises.** Formal leases must be signed by the PCC, the Diocesan Property Department and the Lessee.
 Your archdeacon should also be consulted.
+The PCC must keep a copy of the safeguarding policy of all regular hirers.

 All hirers will also need public liability insurance if their event/activity is open to the public and will need insurance for any equipment or other items they bring on to the premises.